JaladeAlan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Exercise 10: a script that sets the mode of the file hello the same as olleh’s mode.
 Exercise 11: script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
-Exercise 12: script that creates a directory called my_dir with permissions 751 in the working directory
+Exercise 12: script that creates a directory called my_dir with permissions 751 in the working directory Exercise 13: script that changes the group owner to school for the file hello